 Picture this: One car crashes into another.
 How do insurers determine fault?
 The process an insurance company follows in determining fault depends on state laws and the details of the accident.
 They follow the evidence from different places.
-This evidence is in the accident scene, and a police report filed for the incident; the auto insurance company will look into these in arbitration or court by a jury.
+This evidence is in the accident scene, and a police report is filed for the incident; the auto insurance company will look into these in arbitration or court by a jury.

 The complexities of assigning fault are very subjective.
 Because state and insurance company laws and practices differ, the contents of your insurance policy or that of the at-fault driver are critical to determining fault.

-A fault simply refers to the person whose negligence caused the accident.
+A fault refers to the person whose negligence caused the accident.
 For example, if some reckless driver rear-ends you at a stoplight or violates some traffic laws, determining fault, in that case, is considerably more accessible than in a case where the blame may go either way.
 Things may become complex following an accident in which many drivers put the blame on one another.

-As mentioned above, the insurance company determines who or what caused the crash to determine who pays settlement and to whom.
+As mentioned above, the insurance company determines who or what caused the crash to determine who pays the settlement and to whom.
 Nonetheless, this work is a highly complex process where the insurer handles coverage and claims, and this process is different from state to state because there are states where laws permit no-fault.

-Insurance legislation varies by state as we refer to certain states as “no-fault” states, while we refer to the remainder as “fault” or “tort” states.
+Insurance legislation varies by state as we refer to certain states as “no-fault” states while we refer to the remainder as “fault” or “tort” states.

 In fault states, insurance companies investigate who caused the crash, and car insurance companies pay after they examine who caused the collision for damages based on who is at fault.